safednn-group/nap-ood/docs/new.md

 ]
 ```

 Here we commented out every other task, and added a new task that only includes the training of a limited set of architectures.
-You can track the progress of training in `visdom`.

 Now, you can run the evaluation of methods that rely on classifiers with your new architecture.
 If the index of your architecture in the global variables is `2` running evaluation with `score_svm/2` would execute the ScoreSVM method with your architecture.